mythaxis/mythaxis.github.io/content/issue-38/something-else.md

 I veer right down a hall lit dimly by an exit sign.
 In the pool of red beneath it is the mouth of another corridor, but I know better than to turn toward it now.
 Instead, I jog past, to the end, to the band room.
 I think of Miranda and Leslie, and pray it isn’t locked.

 The corridor of the band room is all glass on one side, I guess so people can see right into the soundproofed space.
-Behind a set of double-doors, beyond a dated vestibule, the band room is lit – not by overhead lights, but daylight streaming in from somewhere to the side.
+Behind a set of double-doors, beyond a dated vestibule, the band room is lit – not by overhead lights, but by daylight streaming in from somewhere to the side.

 A way out.
 Lawrence was right.